 Each School within UCC has a School GSC.
-The role of the School GSC is to assess all applications for research degrees within the School, to act as a forum for monitoring student progress and providing feedback and to facilitate the progress of research students by providing them and their supervisors with a range of supports.
-The committee also serves as a support to both postgraduate students and their supervisors through the dissemination of information about college and university procedures and the organization of occasional seminars, research skills workshops, conferences etc. The current membership of the School GSC is as follows:
+The role of the School GSC is to assess all applications for research degrees within the School, to act as a forum for monitoring student progress and providing feedback, and to facilitate the progress of research students by providing them and their supervisors with a range of supports.
+The committee also serves as a support to both postgraduate students and their supervisors through the dissemination of information about college and university procedures and the organization of occasional seminars, research skills workshops, conferences, etc.

+The current membership of the School GSC is as follows:

-Dr. Margaret Buckley
+- Dr. Margaret Buckley

+- Dr. Conor Cashman

-Dr. Claire Dorrity
+- Dr. Claire Dorrity

-Dr. Fiona Dukelow
+- Dr. Fiona Dukelow (on sabbatical June December 2024)

-Dr. Claire Edwards
+- Dr. Claire Edwards

-Dr. Catherine Forde
+- Dr. Catherine Forde

-Dr. Gill Harold
+- Dr. Gill Harold

-Dr. Eileen Hogan
+- Dr. Eileen Hogan

-Dr. Elizabeth Kiely (Chair)
+- Dr. Elizabeth Kiely (Chair)

+- Prof. Máire Leane

+- Dr. Maria Lotty

-Dr. Rosie Meade
+- Dr. Rosie Meade

-Dr. Caitriona Ní Laoire
+- Dr. Caitriona Ní Laoire

-Dr. Órla O' Donovan
+- Dr. Órla O' Donovan

-Dr. Fiachra Ó Súilleabháin
+- Dr. Fiachra Ó Súilleabháin

-Dr. Siobhan O' Sullivan
+- Dr. Siobhan O' Sullivan

+- Dr. Nicola Maxwell